Joan of England, Queen of Sicily: Queen of Sicily

-After a hazardous voyage, Joan arrived safely in Palermo, and on 13 February 1177, she married King William and was crowned Queen of Sicily at Palermo Cathedral.
+After six weeks at sea, Joan was deeply seasick, and the fleet put in at Naples to continue overland.
+They safely arrived at Zisa Palace in Palermo in late January, and on 13 February 1177, she married King William and was crowned Queen of Sicily at Palermo Cathedral.

 Joan produced no surviving heir.
 Although there were rumours that she had given birth to a boy called Bohemond, in 1181 or 1182, he died in infancy if he did exist.
 Traditionally, a royal husband in such a situation may have annulled the marriage for a chance to marry a woman who would give him a son.
 King William did not annul the marriage, nor did he express any interest in doing so.
 Instead, he named his aunt Constance, daughter of Roger II of Sicily as his heir.

 When William II died in November 1189, Sicily was seized by his bastard cousin Tancred, who took the lands given to Joan by William with the sound strategic reason that Monte Sant'Angelo lay on the route taken by the invading forces of Heinrich VI of Germany husband of Constance.
 He also put Joan under house arrest at Zisa, Palermo, in retaliation for her backing of Constance to inherit the throne.